engr101staff/engr101matlab/_sources/functions_in_cpp/mixed_up_code.rst

    :adaptive:
    :practice: T

-   Let's write the code for the isPerfectSquare function. isPerfectSquare takes input as a parameter and returns true if input is a perfect square and returns false otherwise.
+   Let's write the code for the ``isPerfectSquare`` function. ``isPerfectSquare`` takes ``input`` as a parameter and returns ``true`` if input is a perfect square and returns ``false`` otherwise.
 A perfect square is a number that has an integer square root.
-In the code, use the if then else structure.
+For example, 1, 4, 9, and 16 are all perfect squares because the square root of these numbers is a whole number.
    Put the necessary blocks of code in the correct order.
    -----
    bool isPerfectSquare (int input) {
    =====